How to Extract Frames from Video in Python

 SAVING_FRAMES_PER_SECOND = 10

-We will use this parameter on both methods.
-For instance, if it's set to 10 as for now, it will save only 10 frames per second of the video, even though the video FPS is say 24.
-If the video has 30 seconds of duration, then 300 frames will be saved in total.
-You can also set this parameter to say 0.5, which will save one frame per 2 seconds, and so on.
+We will use this parameter in both methods.
+For instance, if it's set to 10 for now, it will save only 10 frames per second of the video, even though the video FPS is, say, 24.
+If the video is 30 seconds long, then 300 frames will be saved in total.
+You can also set this parameter to, say, 0.5, which will save one frame per 2 seconds, and so on.

 Next, let's define two helper functions: